icplayer/icplayer/addons/Iframe/documentation.md

     </tr>
     <tr>
         <td>IFrame URL</td>
         <td>An address of a site to be loaded.
-This site is loaded to iframe and has a greater priority than the Index File.</td>
+This site is loaded to iframe and has a greater priority than the Index File.
+URL can contains query string except reverved param "mAu4T", that is used internal in mAuthor.</td>
     </tr>
     <tr>
         <td>Index File</td>